Logan Young

 Logan Young (1940–2006) was a Memphis, Tennessee businessman and a booster for the University of Alabama football program.
 In 2005, Young was found guilty in federal court for charges relating to his role in a scheme to pay a high school football coach $150,000 to help recruit a player to Alabama.

 Personal

 Young graduated from Osceola High School in Osceola, Arkansas and then attended Vanderbilt University in Nashville, Tennessee, during which time he befriended legendary Alabama football coach, Bear Bryant, through his father.
-Young inherited an Arkansas food manufacturing company and owned the Memphis Showboats, a United States Football League team in the 1980s.
+Young inherited an Arkansas food manufacturing company and was part-owner of the Memphis Showboats, a United States Football League team in the 1980s.

 Alabama scandal

 NCAA sanctions

 During the 2000 season, an assistant football coach at Trezevant High School in Memphis claimed that Young had paid Lynn Lang, the Trezevant head football coach, approximately $150,000 to encourage defensive lineman Albert Means to sign with Alabama.
 Following the investigation by the NCAA, Alabama received a five-year probation, a two-year bowl ban, and a reduced number of scholarships that the university could award—limiting them by twenty-one scholarships over the next three years.